Cher Is Broke And Dying? Shocking Court Papers Reveal Diva Could Be Pushed To Bankruptcy

 Cher has reportedly been hit with a new multimillion dollar lawsuit that could push the fallen pop star into bankruptcy.
-Cher is said to be unwell and insiders are saying that this could push her to the edge.
+Cher is said to be unwell, and insiders are saying that this could push her to the edge.

-According to Radar Online, Cher is now involved with a new multimillion dollar lawsuit and the fallen star has already been hit with a debilitating virus that forced her to abandon her tour.
+According to Radar Online, Cher is now involved with a new multimillion dollar lawsuit, and the fallen star has already been hit with a debilitating virus that forced her to abandon her tour.

 “Cher is on her last legs.
 This could be the final straw for her.”

-Now, the 70-year-old has been slapped with a $5 million lawsuit by an artist who is accusing her of profiting off of his work.

 A graphic designer by the name of Moshik Nadav claimed that Cher and Warner Bros.
-Records stole the typeface, “Paris,” that he created and trademarked in 2011.
+Records stole the typeface “Paris” that he created and trademarked in 2011.
 Nadav says that he has used the innovative typeface for high-profile clients like Vogue and Estee Lauder.

-The court papers revealed shocking evidence that Cher’s 2013 album, Closer To The Truth, which sold more than 500,000 copies worldwide, featured two separate logos that featured a nearly identical typeface to Nadav’s trademarked type.
+The court papers revealed shocking evidence that Cher’s 2013 album, Closer to the Truth, which sold more than 500,000 copies worldwide, featured two separate logos that featured a nearly identical typeface to Nadav’s trademarked type.

 “This unique work won international accolades from both critics and peers and many customers associate the ‘Paris’ typeface to be a cornerstone of Nadav’s business, branding and advertising.”

 The two logos were used to promote Cher’s tour and album.
+Nadav claimed that Cher made millions off of his designs.

 A photo posted by Cher (@cher) on

-The lawsuit could not have come at a worse time for the ill singer, who is said to be in a bad place financially.
+The lawsuit could not have come at a worse time for the singer, who is said to be in a bad place financially.

-“Cher’s lost her vast fortune, which at one time had been pegged at a whopping $305 million.”
+Cher’s medical bills are also said to have been piling up.
 Cher is also said to have had loaned numerous friends and family members money that has never been paid back.

-Lavish living, experimental medical treatments, and now this lawsuit, have drained the diva dry.
+Lavish living, experimental medical treatments, and now this lawsuit have reportedly drained the diva dry.

-Cher has also suffered emotionally over her transgender son Chaz’s weight struggles and her tumultuous relationship with her other son, Elijah Blue Allman.
+Cher is also said to have suffered emotionally over her transgender son Chaz’s weight struggles and her tumultuous relationship with her other son, Elijah Blue Allman.

 Last year, Cher claimed that she was tricked and blew her life savings on bad savings.